A collection of Benjamin Franklin tidbits that relate Philadelphia's revolutionary prelate to his moving around the city, the colonies, and the world.

 In 2013 I ran for the New Jersey Assembly, unsuccessfully.
 Daughter Miriam was my campaign Manager.
 I learned a lot from the experience.
 For example, I had 700,000 constituents.
 Maybe I shook hands with a couple hundred.

+When you talk boundaries, a good lawyer is what you need.
+Pennsylvania had the best in William Penn.
 Prior to 1776, the boundaries between the American colonies were settled in London, either by the King or the British courts.
 After 1787, disputes over boundaries were settled in the United States Federal Courts, acting under Section III of the Constitution.
 Generally speaking, boundaries were first created by treaties, by Kings, and by Congress.
 Boundary disputes were then settled in the courts, first in England, and later in Federal Courts.
 Between 1776 and 1787, however, the Articles of Confederation governed.
 The immediate problem was that the Articles were not finally ratified until 1781.
 A technical problem was that surveying instruments were improving during this period.
 The judicial problem was that a body of law was evolving about when to use the deepest channel of a river or when to use the half-way point between the two banks of a river, and when to use just one bank of the river or the other.
-And the political problem was that major immigration made everyone less care-free about boundaries of land which were steadily growing more valuable.
+And the political problem was that major immigration made everyone less care-free about boundaries of the land which were steadily growing more valuable.
 The American period under the Articles of Confederation was one big argument about state borders.